iobis/resources/content/tutorials/duckdb-part2/index.md

 ---
-title: Using DuckDB to query the OBIS full export - Part 2 (spatial extension)
+title: Using DuckDB to query the OBIS occurrence dataset - Part 2 (spatial extension)
 description: >-
-  OBIS now has a full export in GeoParquet format, but to work with large datasets you need the right tools.
-Here we explore how you can use DuckDB to (very) fastly retrieve data from this resource.
+  OBIS now has a occurrence dataset in GeoParquet format, but to work with large datasets you need the right tools.
+Here we explore how you can use DuckDB to (very) quickly retrieve data from this resource.
 authors:
   - silasprincipe
 date: 2025-09-26T00:00:00.000Z